 European Regional Development Fund

-The Tokaj wine region may be considered an area unique and homogenous from the point of view of its landscape and cultural geography, characterized to a large extent by the special mining assets close to the national border, as well as vini- and viticulture and a wide variety of tourist attractions.
+The Tokaj wine region could be considered as a unique and homogenous area from the aspect of landscape and cultural geography, which determines essentially its mining assets, as well as its viniculture and viticulture, in addition the wide variety of its tourist attractions.

-The fundamental idea behind the creation of a joint GIS framework by Pavel Josef Safárik University Košice, Slovakia and Eszterházy Károly Univerity Eger, Hungary was to support the harmonized presentation and organic development of the wine region based on the integration of basic territorial data and the joint handling of GIS by the two European member states.
-Databases with different structures and nomenclature hamper the processing of the GIS data of the wine region, its integration and the preparation of mutually advantageous regional development concepts as well as the transparency of developmental efforts.
+The fundamental idea behind the creation of a joint GIS framework performed by Pavel Josef Safárik University Košice, Slovakia and Eszterházy Károly University Eger Hungary was to support the harmonized presentation and organic development of the wine region based on the integration of basic territorial data of the two European member states and the joint handling of GIS database.
+Databases with different structures and nomenclature make the processing of the GIS data of the wine region, the integration of scientific data, the preparation of mutually advantageous regional development concepts and the transparency of developmental efforts difficult.

-The aim of the project is to pool the professional experience of the two institutions and to facilitate joint learning processes based on specific modular frameworks in keeping with the character of the wine region.
-The proposed system is capable of integrating and unifying the GIS data bases present on both sides of the border and supporting functional regional planning and development, marketing, sustainable landscape planning and management and last but not least it deepens the remote sensing skills and knowledge present at the two institutions.
-The thematic content of the trilingual GIS framework published on the website can be used as a validated source of information for wine producers, local goverment and administration, local people as well as the participants (both on the demand and supply side) of tourism.
-Furthermore it provides an easily accessible dissemination platform on which to publish the research results of the area.
+The aim of the project is to share the professional experience of the two institutions and to facilitate joint learning processes by the help of specific modular GIS frameworks of the wine region.
+The proposed system is able to integrate and represent unified GIS data of both sides and supports the realization of functional regional planning and development, marketing, sustainable landscape planning and management, in addition it provides opportunities to deepen the remote sensing skills and knowledge of two institutions.
+The thematic content of the trilingual GIS framework published on the website can be used as a validated source of information for wine producers, local governments and stakeholders, local administration, residents as well as for the participants of tourism both on demand and supply side.
+Furthermore, it provides an easily accessible dissemination platform for publication of research results.